 Flatbed Scanners

-Flatbed scanners are commonly used for scanning single-page documents, photographs, and small objects.
-They provide high-resolution scans and are suitable for delicate materials.
+Flatbed scanners are commonly used for single-page documents, photographs, and smaller materials.
+They offer high-resolution imaging and are well suited for items that can be safely placed on a flat surface.

 Overhead Scanners

-Overhead scanners are designed for scanning large, fragile, or bound materials.
-They use a camera mounted above the document to capture images without direct contact, minimizing the risk of damage to the document.
+Overhead scanners are designed for large, fragile, or bound materials.
+Using a camera mounted above the document, they capture images without direct contact, which helps reduce the risk of damage during scanning.

 Book Scanners